whyaaronbailey/adafruit_rp2040_usbh/readme.md

 ## TODO:
+* I removed the line "git submodule update --init --recursive" from instructions above because this currently depends on an older fork of [Hathach's TinyUSB](https://github.com/hathach/tinyusb) prior to 2/23/24 commits.
+The older distribution is included here.
+Need to update to using current TinyHub commits.
 * Add back support for the KA500 and pokr
 * Is LED light control possible?
-* Thie currently depends on an older fork of [Hathach's TinyUSB](https://github.com/hathach/tinyusb) prior to 2/23/24 commits.
-The older distribution is included here.
-Need to update to using current TinyHub commits.